Kimchi Fried Rice in 20 Minutes! (VIDEO)

 Rice, Pork, and Kimchi

-• 1.5 cups rice – I prefer long grain white rice for Kimchi Fried Rice (and fried rice in general!) due to the lower moisture content but you can substitute with another white rice, if needed.
+• rice – I prefer long grain white rice for Kimchi Fried Rice (and fried rice in general!) due to the lower moisture content but you can substitute with another white rice, if needed.

 • Do not use freshly steamed rice!
 The rice should be dried out in the fridge overnight to reduce moisture in the rice.
 Too much moisture in the rice will make your fried rice soggy and mushy – and we don’t want that!

-• 1/4 lb pork belly thinly sliced – I buy pre-sliced pork belly at my local Korean grocery (H Mart).
+• pork belly thinly sliced – I buy pre-sliced pork belly at my local Korean grocery (H Mart).
 If you can’t find them pre-sliced, you may be able to ask the butcher to slice it for you.

 • If you can’t buy it pre-sliced and want to slice it at home, I recommend you freeze the pork belly for 10 minutes before slicing.
 It’ll make the slicing a lot easier.